patrick-ausderau/Node.js-course/docs/Slides/Week3/W3-4-https-passport.md

 ### express (jelastic)

 * A valid certificate (courtesy of helpdesk) for jelastic.metropolia.fi can be used for all its subdomains
+  * Make sure you enable SSL (under environment topology)
-  * Well, nothing to do, navigate to your app with https://
+  * navigate to your app with https://
 * Eventually, force the redirection from HTTP to HTTPS

 ```javascript